Yashaswini29/Monkey-story/story.md

 Once upon a time there lived a monkey on the banks of a river.
 He resided on a berry tree.
 In the river there lived a crocodile and his wife.
+One day the crocodile came to bank of the rover to rest.
+Then monkey offered berry fruits to crocodile.